 You may have had some designs or plans drawn up by now.
 If you do this, you’ll have a much better idea of the work involved.

-Architects, quantity surveyors and the consumer affairs or fair trading department in your state or territory can all provide helpful advice around the cost of building and renovating.
+Want advice around the cost of building and renovating?
+Speak to architects, quantity surveyors and the consumer affairs or fair trading department in your state or territory.

 4. Get professionals to check your plans

 If you haven’t already got plans for your renovation or extension, get them done before you finalise your budget.
 They’re crucial if you want to nail down your project’s costs.

 The build costs will depend on things like the:

 - tradespeople you employ

 - size of the job

 You’ve probably heard it a hundred times, but get at least three quotes from builders or tradespeople.
 You'll be surprised how much these quotes vary.

 Looking in your local paper, asking friends or family—putting the word out—can be good ways to find good tradespersons.
 You could also try using an online quote service like Home Improvement Pages, opens in new window.